Zgpp/PhysicalComputing/final/readme.md

 [Video: Testing the Negroni Code on Arduino Board](https://vimeo.com/216440588)

-The code can easily be modified to deliver any drink for 5 seconds (more or less).
-It should be noted that the device is not limited to only one drink.
-The design can be modified to make numerous drinks each selected by a push button.

 ##Issues with the Button

 In beginning the code was working and then all of a sudden the Arduino would not respond.
 I ended up burning my Arduino (again).
-I was able to replace it but figuring out how to work the button and solenoids without burning an Arduino was very challenging.
+I was able to fix it but figuring out how to work the button and solenoids without burning an Arduino was very challenging.
+The button effected the opening of the solenoids which at times did not allow liquid to release.
+I didn't understand why I was having this issue.

 ##Health Benefits of an Apéritif Cocktail:

 I added diagrams to show where in the body the stimulation of the appetite occurs before a meal.
 After researching, I discovered Gin is beneficial to the joints in your body, Sweet Vermouth stimulates your stomach and Campari stimulates your small and large intestines.
-Campari opens your palette and allows your digestive system to break down the food easily.
+The Negroni cocktail opens your palette and allows your digestive system to break down the food easily.

 <img width="600" alt="human-body-diagrams" src="https://cloud.githubusercontent.com/assets/21225598/25789382/4ce0359e-337e-11e7-80aa-e79f5b599edb.png">